Audit: Integrated audits

 In the US, audits of publicly traded companies are governed by rules laid down by the Public Company Accounting Oversight Board (PCAOB), which was established by Section 404 of the Sarbanes–Oxley Act of 2002.
 Such an audit is called an integrated audit, where auditors, in addition to an opinion on the financial statements, must also express an opinion on the effectiveness of a company's internal control over financial reporting, in accordance with PCAOB Auditing Standard No. 5.

 There are also new types of integrated auditing becoming available that use unified compliance material (see the unified compliance section in Regulatory compliance).
 Due to the increasing number of regulations and need for operational transparency, organizations are adopting risk-based audits that can cover multiple regulations and standards from a single audit event.
 This is a very new but necessary approach in some sectors to ensure that all the necessary governance requirements can be met without duplicating effort from both audit and audit hosting resources.

 Assessments

 The purpose of an assessment is to measure something or calculate a value for it.
 An auditor's objective is to determine whether financial statements are presented fairly, in all material respects, and are free of material misstatement.
 Although the process of producing an assessment may involve an audit by an independent professional, its purpose is to provide a measurement rather than to express an opinion about the fairness of statements or quality of performance.

 Auditors

-Auditors of financial statements & non-financial information (including compliance audit) can be classified into various categories:
+Auditors of financial statements & non-financial information (including compliances audit) can be classified into various categories: